vinsonxing/test/dashboard.md

 > Support pagination

 > The values of name, message and action are all predefined, and support i18n.

+> Fields:
-- action: should be mapped with corresponding GUI page for next action.
+> - action: should be mapped with corresponding GUI page for next action.
 According the value of this field, GUI will render a corresponding link to process this action.
-- message-data: values for the placeholders for field "message"
+> - message-data: values for the placeholders for field "message"

 * Method: GET
 * URI: /api/dashboard/attentions